 What Is a Blackout?

-When sober, memories are formed after sensory input is processed in short-term memory through a process called transfer encoding, then moved through a similar process into long-term memory.
-When a person remembers something, their brain retrieves the memory from long-term storage and puts it into short-term memory while the individual re-experiences the event.
-Scientists have known for a long time that alcohol interferes with transfer encoding and retrieval between short-term and long-term memory storage, disrupting a person’s episodic memory.6
+When sober, memories are formed after sensory input is processed in short-term memory through a process called transfer encoding, then moved through a similar process into long-term memory.6 When a person remembers something, their brain retrieves the memory from long-term storage and puts it into short-term memory while the individual re-experiences the event.
+Research has shown that alcohol interferes with transfer encoding and retrieval between short-term and long-term memory storage, disrupting a person’s episodic memory.6

 Who Is at the Most Risk from Alcohol Blackouts?

-Blackout Drunk: Are Binge Drinking and Blacking Out Signs of Addiction?
+Are Binge Drinking and Blacking Out Signs of Addiction?